-- any initial known or unknown SIP method (e.g. REGISTER, INVITE, SUBSCRIBE, MESSAGE); - presence or absence of any known or unknown header field; - content of any known or unknown header field or Request-URI; - direction of the request is with respect to the served user either mobile originated (MO) or mobile terminated (MT) to registered user; or mobile terminated to unregistered user; - NOTE 1: REGISTER is considered part of the Mobile Origination.
-See 3GPP TS 24.229[5] for further information about how to determine MO or MT.

-NOTE 2: The S-CSCF shall verify if the end user is barred before checking if any trigger applies for that end user.

-- session description information.
+- any initial known or unknown SIP method (e.g. REGISTER, INVITE, SUBSCRIBE, MESSAGE); - registration type indicates if the REGISTER request is initial registration, re-registration, or de-registration; - presence or absence of any known or unknown header field; - content of any known or unknown header field or Request-URI; - direction of the request with respect to the served user either mobile originated (MO) or mobile terminated (MT) to registered user; or mobile terminated to unregistered user; see 3GPP TS 29.228 [8] for the details of the direction information in service point trigger; - NOTE 1: REGISTER is considered part of the Mobile Origination.
+See 3GPP TS 24.229[5] for further information about how to determine MO or MT. - NOTE 2: The S-CSCF shall verify if the end user is barred before checking if any trigger applies for that end user. - session description information.

 A Filter Criteria triggers one or more SPTs in order to send the related request to one specific application server.
 The set of Filter Criteria that is stored for a service profile of a specific user is called "Application Server Subscription Information".
 In order to allow the S-CSCF to handle the different Filter Criteria in the right sequence, a priority shall be assigned to each of them.
-If the S-CSCF can not reach the AS, the S-CSCF shall apply the default handling associated with the trigger.
-This default handling shall be :
+If the S-CSCF can not reach the Application Server, the S-CSCF shall apply the default handling associated with the trigger.
+This default handling shall be: